MicrosoftDocs/dynamics365-guidance/guidance/business-processes/acquire-to-dispose-manage-internal-assets.md

 ---
-title: Manage internal assets overview
+title: Support your organization’s business processes for managing internal assets
 description: Learn how you can use Microsoft Dynamics 365 products to support your organization's business processes to manage internal assets. ms.date: 09/08/2023 ms.topic: conceptual